nicholas-george/Indian-Currency-Converter/README.md

   a number like '9999999999999999' becomes "₹ 9,99,99,999,99,99,999"
   And in words, "₹ Nine crore ninety-nine lac ninety-nine thousand nine hundred ninety-nine crore ninety-nine lac ninety-nine thousand nine hundred ninety-nine"

 Did not find anything in the open source and in Elixir.
-Also since the code is not large (109 lines) will be useful for a Elixir beginner to learn something.
+Also since the code is not large (109 lines) this may be useful for a Elixir beginner to learn things that I learnt doing this project -- recursion, pattern matching, Enum, Map, String....